realduziy/PyCord-Bot/README.md

 I do not claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, or Youtube

-How to run the bot simply do py main.py in the terminal or run it via the batch file!
+How to run the bot simply do py main.py in the terminal!